 Stafford was controlled by a council headed by two bailiffs.
 A campaign was waged to have the bailiffs replaced by a mayor.
-The pro mayor faction won and Matthew Craddock was created the first Mayor of Stafford.
+The pro mayor faction won and Matthew Craddock was created the first Mayor of Stafford in 1614.
 Not long afterwards James I visited Stafford.
 He was so impressed by the town's Shire hall and other buildings that he called it 'little London'.
 A further incident relating to James is visit concerns the new Mace.
 The custom was to present the mace to the monarch in an act of acknowledging the Crowns ultimate power.
 James I remarked on how fine Stafford's Mace was and ordered that it should never be laid flat.
 This tradition is continued to this day.

 Charles I visited Stafford not long after the out-break of the English Civil War, staying for three days at the Ancient High house.
 The town was later besieged and captured by the Parliamentarians, while a small-scale battle was fought at nearby Hopton Heath, the Parliamentarians suffering 500 casualties.
 Stafford later fell to the Roundheads, as did Stafford Castle following a six-week siege.